 Carrying your own water supply is essential for wild camping, and very handy for everyone else.
 So, we’ve been looking for the best water containers.
 Our wishlist?
-BPA-free, won’t leak, split or spill, easy to fill and preferably with a tap.
+BPA-free, won’t leak, split or spill; easy to fill, and preferably with a tap.
 Disposables are out because there’s way too much plastic rubbish already.

 Here are our finds, in order of preference – favourites first.
 What works for you?
 Let us know by leaving a comment below.

-This is our absolute favourite…despite its being useless for backpackers and very expensive.
+A thing of beauty…despite its being useless for backpackers and very expensive.
 La Sansone make stainless steel containers for water, honey and olive oil.
 No plastic, no nasty tastes, and what a gorgeous object.
 No wonder it’s called The Jewel.

 As simple and sturdy as it gets, but bulky.
 These come in a wide range of sizes and with taps in various positions.
 Very practical.
 Whether they’re BPA-free is questionable in some cases.

 The Ridgemonkey jerry can (recommended to us by an experienced van camper) is a little rough around the edges, but it’s made of HDPE and comes in three sizes.
 If you want to know a little about which plastics are deemed safe, check out this article.
 The Ridgemonkeys cost between £12 and £18.